 - Sanitize.
 Clean all surfaces that may have been touched by guests such as tabletops, counters, doorknobs and bathroom fixtures, with soap and water first, and then a disinfecting agent.

 - Watch for symptoms.
+If you develop any symptoms, get tested.
 Alert others at the gathering if there’s a positive test among anyone in attendance.
 Learn more about what to do if you’ve been exposed.

-When deciding whether to get together, here are important things to discuss with friends and family
+When deciding whether to get together, here are important considerations to discuss with friends and family.

 - Has anyone experienced COVID-19 symptoms in the last two weeks or been in contact with someone who recently tested positive?